-- the typical length and uncertainty of approval timelines; - typical regulatory compliance costs and fees; - the role of politicians and community groups in residential development; - the effects of zoning bylaws; - uncertainty in possible land uses prior to application for building permits or rezoning.
+- the typical length and uncertainty of approval timelines; - typical regulatory compliance costs and fees; - the role of politicians and community groups in residential development; - the effects of zoning bylaws and official plans.

 Responses were measured on scales that reflect directly measurable outcomes where possible (months, dollars, or proportion of projects affected), and clearly labeled five-point scales otherwise.
-We distinguish single-family, clearly defined as single detached homes, from multiple dwelling developments, which we specify as including townhouse, semi-detached, and apartment units4-consistent with the definition of the Canada Mortgage and Housing Corporation (CMHC, 2014).
+We distinguish single-family, clearly defined as single detached homes, from multiple dwelling developments, which we specify as including townhouse, semi-detached, and apartment units -consistent with the definition of the Canada Mortgage and Housing Corporation (CMHC, 2014).
 The survey was administered electronically and distributed through developer and homebuilder trade associations.
 For a list of survey questions, see Appendix 4 (p.
-31).
+34).